irritanterik/homey-realtime-logpage/README.md

 ```

 Your bearer_token can by found by entering `window.bearer_token` in the browser console while logged in to Homey (open console with F12 in Chrome).

+### Notes

+Flow events are only logged during test-runs (started with test-button in flow editor).